It might make the whole world change

 Responding to body shaming is one of the biggest challenges young people face.
 Nevertheless, there are opportunities to learn to recognize body shaming and raise the understanding how harmful it can be.

 This module explores various ways of addressing body shaming, such as setting boundaries, reflecting on our actions, and standing up against it.
-The proposed activities invite to cultivate empathy and inclusivity - two important elements that create safer spaces for the young people.
+The proposed activities invite to cultivate empathy and inclusivity.

 MODULE V

 We are not used to talking about our bodies.
-Not really.
-We talk about the shape of them, or our satisfaction or dissatisfaction with them.
+We talk about our satisfaction or dissatisfaction with them.
 But we do not speak about how it is to live in our bodies.
-How it is to breathe every few seconds, to digest, to experience love or fear.
-Maybe it is also, because there are not enough words for such a description.
+Perhaps there are not enough words for such a description.
 But there is one form that can allow us to have at least a glimpse of how we feel inside our bodies - and that is art.

 This module aims to increase the appreciation and acceptance of our bodies through creative process and reflection.